One Local’s Hot Tips On What to Do In/Around Sydney, For The Visiting Traveller

 The Coastal Walk is a Royal.N.P best-of, featuring such natural beauts as Eagle Rock, the beaches and steep cliffs of Wattamala, Wedding Cake rock, Era and Garie beach, the sea shacks, and the jungle loop (p.s. all these can be done as individual walks) Admittedly for the short stay traveller without a car, it’s a bit of a logistical pain- but not impossible.
 You can catch the regional train to Otford (about an hour and a bit from the city) then finish in Bundeena and catch a ferry back to Cronulla, which has a train that travels to the city.
 Or maybe the other way round?
 If 26km isn’t your thing (I promise it’s not as bad as it sounds!) you can walk a section of the track.
 By far, my favourite section of the coastal is the Burning Palms walk, also known as the Jungle Loop.
 Very aesthetically pleasing with a drop-dead mesmerising opening onto a ridge that rises above the Burning Palms beach and present the southern coastline in all its glory.
 You definitely need wheels for this one though.
 Take the Garie Beach turn off inside the R.N.P and do a very-quick right onto an unsealed road which leads to Garrawarra Farm carpark.
 There’s a sick look out at the top of the jungle climb to boot.Check out photos of it https://trektrotwanderer.com/2017/05/21/burning-palms-beach-nsw/

-Check out the cafe scene/do the millennial ritual: buy a specialty coffee + smashed avo and perch yourself in a trendy cafe
+Check out the cafe scene/do the millennial ritual: buy a specialty coffee + and cafe breaky and perch away in a trendy cafe

 So maybe you’ve heard Melbourne is the caffeinated centre of the third wave/specialty coffee world hey?
 Yeah maybe.

 [Wait, quick Q. What’s third wave/specialty coffee?
 A. Think coffee being talked and drunk like fine wine.
 Nosing.
 Fruits.
 Length.
 Body.
 Natural processes.
 Varietals.
+Plus an awareness of the beans source.
 Yeah, deep.]

 Well, let me tell you something- Sydney’s right up there too ok.
 In fact, if you haven’t already heard, the whole of Australia is deep into this specialty coffee thing.
 But it’s not just the coffee that’s done a bit differently here, it’s also the cafes themselves.
 Think remarkable fit outs spanning the entire of spectrum from hyper-kitsch to bare-bone minimalism.
 Also food menus resembling a fine dining restaurant in ingredients, presentation, concept and (unfortunately) pricing.
 Love it or loath it, cafe culture has seeped into our national metropolitan identity- so much so it’s a employed as ammunition by elder generations in the argument of housing (un)affordability. (http://www.news.com.au/finance/real-estate/buying/tim-gurner-responds-to-backlash-to-4-coffee-and-smashed-avocado-comments/news-story/3f1dab7c3c19a7ac5d126039a5803caf).
 In all honesty, cafe grub IS expensive.
 I rarely buy it.